gregoriodelasheras/pokedex-js/README.md

   <img src="img/screenshot-app.png" alt="App Screenshot">
 </p>

+Objective:
-Objective: To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+- Build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

 User Stories:
 - As a user, I want to view a Pokédex and see more data for a particular Pokémon on request.